 The three-story School of Dentistry building occupies almost 200,000 square feet at the Health Sciences Center campus.
-The recently renovated clinical and laboratory facilities and equipment create an environment that is very similar to a private practice setting.
-Clinical areas in the School of Dentistry are built out in a cubicle system.
-In the cubicle, the student conducts his or her practice in an atmosphere of privacy which enhances efficiency and self-confidence for patient-centered care.
+The recently renovated clinical and laboratory facilities with state-of-the-art equipment create an environment similar to a private practice setting.
+Clinical areas in the School of Dentistry are built out in a secure containment cubicle system.
+In the cubicle, the student conducts his or her practice in an atmosphere of privacy and safety which enhances efficiency and selfconfidence for patient-centered care.

-The dental science laboratories are multi-disciplinary units which provide an area for individual study and work.
-Each work station is equipped with both high and low bench positions.
-The high bench provides all utilities necessary for biological laboratory procedures, while the low bench enables a student to learn pre-clinical techniques in a sitting position where a patient-simulated manikin and modern equipment closely simulate the clinical environment.
-Support laboratories adjacent to the unit labs provide easy access for technical laboratory procedures.
+The dental science laboratories are multi-disciplinary units which provide areas for individual study and work.
+Each renovated work station is equipped with both high and low bench positions.
+The high bench provides all utilities necessary for pre-clinical laboratory procedures, while the low bench enables a student to learn pre-clinical techniques in a seated position where a patient-simulated manikin and modern equipment closely simulate the clinical environment.